RCORELLA/WorkShops-Directions/MB-820/CASE 1.md

 To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 If the case study has an All Information tab, note that the information displayed is identical to the information displayed on the subsequent tabs.
 When you are ready to answer a question, click the Question button to return to the question.

-Company Background -
+**Company Background**

 Alpine Ski House is a company that owns and operates hotels, restaurants, and stores.
 Currently, the company uses the following software and interface:

 Property management software (PMS) to manage hotel rooms